chkw-rks/awesome-vl/README.md

 * [VL.Telegram](https://github.com/sebescudie/VL.Telegram) - Wrapper of the Telegram.Bot lib

 ## Other Resources

+### Templates
+* [New VL Project](https://github.com/threeeeight/newproject-vl) - A template for VL projects, set up for more complex and scalable projects with multiple collaborators.
+* [VL.NewLibrary.Template](https://github.com/vvvv/VL.NewLibrary.Template) - A template for a new VL library

 ### Tools
 * [Material Editors](https://forum.vvvv.org/t/open-source-material-editor-material-creation-resource-list/19185) - Forum thread about open-source material editors.